mbjones/dip-noodling/README.md

+# Data Info Package (DIP)

+Or maybe:

-# Distributed Info Package
+- DIP: Distributed Info Package
+- HIP: Hash Info Package
+- CHIP: Content Hash Info Package
+- SHIP: Semantic Hash Info Package

-A proposal for a data format.
+Noodling on a proposal for a data package format.
+Needless to say, this ia a work-in-progress and no more.

 ## Layout of a package